NickG-Math/C4-Homology/README.md

 # C4-Homology
 This project computes the  RO(C<sub>4</sub>) homology of a point as a Green Functor.

-Read the [Wiki](https://github.com/NickG-Math/C4-Homology/wiki) for the full documentation if you wish to contribute or read the source code.
-What follows is an FAQ that should be enough to verify the results of our paper in your preferred range.
+Read the [Wiki](https://github.com/NickG-Math/C4-Homology/wiki) for the full documentation.
+What follows is an FAQ that should be enough to verify the results of our paper in your preferred finite range.

 ## What do I need to run the code?
 All you need is a version of MATLAB.
  I have only tested it with v.
 R2019a but you can try your luck if you have previous versions of MATLAB or freeware like Octave.
  If you are associated with a University you might be able to get a free academic MATLAB license through your institution.
- At some point the project might be ported to C++ for wider availability and speed, especially when it comes to AMD CPUs.
+ At some point the project might be ported to C++ for wider availability and speed, but for now the code is in MATLAB

 ## How do I compute the C4 homology of a point with your program?
 Download the repository and add it to your MATLAB path.
 Then type the following in the command line: